nielsenjared/nielsenjared.github.io/content/blog/algorithm-smallest-divisor-javascript/index.md

     RETURN 2;
 ```

-If we map this out in a table, we can see we quickly checked more than half of the numbers in our sequence (all the even numbers plus 1).
+If we were to "run" this algorithm, what numbers would be checked?

+Let's map it out in a table:

 | Integer   | Check?|
 | ---       | ---   |